bitprj/devrel/.github/ISSUE_TEMPLATE/content-development-proposal.md

 - [How to fork a repo video](https://app.getguru.com/card/ijjKGAyT/How-to-Fork-a-Repo-Do-a-Pull-Request)

 ### :pushpin: Step 2: Testing Code
+> :fire: DO NOT MERGE TO MASTER YET
 📅**{{Due_Date}}**
 - [ ] Tested run code to check for completion
+- [ ] Check the [blog tracker](https://airtable.com/shrDBBOFqn5c7SlBh) to find your Technical QA expert (or ask your PM if you can't find it) and Writing QA expert

 ### :pushpin: Step 3: Submitting Code Deliverables
+> :fire: DO NOT MERGE TO MASTER YET
 📅**{{Due_Date}}**
 - [ ] Submit Code Deliverables
 <details><summary><b>How to: Submit Code Deliverables</b></summary>